discovery-unicamp/hiaac-m4-experiments/experiments/umap_configs/README.md

 Where the `experiments_dir` is the path where configuration files are stored and the `path_to_data_root` is the path to the root of the datasets.
 The `--skip-existing` option will skip the execution of the experiment if the results already exists.
 Finally, the `--exp-name` is the symbolic name of the execution of the experiment.

-The script will execute each configuration file sequentially or parallel (if using `--ray` option).
+The script will execute each configuration file sequentially or parallel, if using `--ray` option(it also allows distributed execution in ray clusters).
 The results will be stored in the `results` folder.
 More options and information about the execution can be found executing `python execute.py --help`.

 ## Experiment configuration files